Richie765/meteor-pg/README.md

 identify the row so you don't always have to include the PK's of all the tables involved.

+The order of the records in the collection on the client-side is not the same order as the query result.
+Therefor, you'll have to order the results using the find method on the collection on the client.

 # Todo
 * Implement fibers in methods